collorg/halfORM/README.md

 ```

 ### Select one: the `get` method

-the `get` method returns an object whose fields are constrained with the values of the corresponding row in the database.
+The `get` method returns an object whose fields are constrained with the values of the corresponding row in the database.
 It raises an [ExpectedOneError](https://github.com/collorg/halfORM/blob/master/half_orm/relation_errors.py)
 Exception if 0 or more than 1 rows match the intention.